ahmedsaberellaithy/holo-voucher-pool/README.md

-> Hint, to be honest, AI did a great job here, so for the what matters, faster to check (Features, Docker Setup -> API Documentation, Rate Limiting)
+> Hint, to be honest, AI did a great job here, so for the what matters go directly to (Features, Docker Setup -> API Documentation, Rate Limiting & end to end testing)

 ## Description

 Voucher Pool API with NestJS
-A REST API built using NestJS and PostgreSQL for managing voucher pools.
+A REST API built using NestJS and PostgreSQL for managing vouchers.
 This API allows businesses to create and validate voucher codes for customers to receive special discounts.

 ## Features